matthewfranglen/java-sql-interface/README.md

 This example looks for files ending in `sql` inside the resources folder of your project.
 Each one is converted into a separate class that can be used.

-It is recommended that you define the statements inside a module within your application.
-Doing this makes code completion on the generated code far more reliable.
-You can see an example of doing this in the example project.

 You can build the classes as part of the default lifecycle.
 This means that when you run `mvn clean install` the Java classes are correctly created.
 To do this you must bind to the compile:generate-sources part of the maven lifecycle: